Understanding the Issue

 kids and parents

-Washtenaw is considered to be one of Michigan’s most growing and prosperous counties.
+Washtenaw is considered to be one of Michigan’s fastest growing and most prosperous counties.
 We are also one of the nation’s most economically segregated.

 A history of discriminatory housing and lending practices has resulted in major disparities and two distinct housing markets.
 In some areas, as many as one in three people live in poverty.